Wipfi/ais_robot_localization/README.md

 ### Launch and scripting support

-- `localization_monitor.launch.py` starts the full AIS monitoring pipeline and exposes launch arguments to toggle the navsat preprocessing, alignment filter, and navsat transform stages or to remap the involved topics.
+- `localization_monitor.launch.py` starts the full AIS monitoring pipeline and exposes launch arguments to toggle the navsat preprocessing, alignment filter, navsat transform stages, or RViz as well as to remap the involved topics.
 - `localization_monitor_node.launch.py`, `alignment_filter.launch.py`, and
   `navsat_preprocessing.launch.py` provide component-level launch files for targeted debugging or integration into larger applications.